 - Small business owner.
 Are you making an income from your handmade items or your crafting skills?
 As a small business owner, you can sell and provide your own products or services, or those of other people.
 You could be selling online, in a physical store, or through direct selling.
 You can provide personal services such as reflexology or upholstering.
 Depending on the type of business, you might need a large investment to start or run your operation.

-- You might be part of a talent pool, where members offer services or products as part of a group of self-employed people with common interests and different talents.
+- Part of a talent pool.
+This is where you offer services or products as part of a group of self-employed people with common interests and different talents.
 Members send opportunities to each other and provide services for one another’s clients.
 For example, a wedding planner may be part of a talent pool with a caterer, a photographer, a makeup artist, and a floral designer.
 You’ll need good teamwork skills to be part of a successful talent pool.

 Pros and cons of self-employment